stephenlaichaowen/dadjokes-nuxtjs-app/README.md

 This project is built with Nuxtjs, the most powerful and advanced fullstack framework ever that empowers your single page application with server side render functionality and more ...

 This project access remote api (jokes) to read the joke lists and prepopulate in server then render in browser.
-If you click right in mouse panel and select `inspect page source code` you will see the contents.
+If you right click the mouse and select `inspect page source code` you will see the contents.
 This is vue-cli can't offer and that makes nuxtjs stands out !!!

 ## This is a small, simple but practical project that involves the following tech: